-Bishop KA william rubbishes allegations of sexual misconduct, corruption made by 37 Mysuru priests
+Bishop KA William rubbishes allegations of sexual misconduct, corruption made by 37 Mysuru priests

 Mysuru, Nov 7: Mysuru Bishop KA Willam rubbished all the allegations levelled against him, and said that it was done with ulterior motives to malign his image as he is the head of the Catholic.